mottaquikarim/pycontent/content/topics/data_cleaning.md

 missing_genre
 ```

-We could pass `na_action='ignore'`, but since there are only 3, we might as well look up how to
+We could pass `na_action='ignore'`, but since there are only 3, we might as well look them up and fill in the info ourselves.
+We can check this by making sure the count of nulls afterward is 0.

 ```python
 genre_updates = {